2222-09-23

 Top 5 customer feedback rating sites for feedback widget comparison

 If you are looking to determine the credibility and quality of experience for different SaaS and software applications, customer feedback sites can help you out.
-These sites collect reviews, feedback, and comments from real-world users to provide a summarized overview of the service.
+These sites collect customer feedback, and comments from real-world users to provide a summarized overview of the service.
 Some of the top customer feedback sites for SaaS and software services include the following.

 G2 Crowd